Arturia: History

 Arturia was founded in 1999 in Grenoble by INPG engineers Frédéric Brun and Gilles Pommereuil to create affordable software synthesizers.
-Their first product was Storm, a virtual instrument workstation.
+Unveiled in 2000, their first product was Storm, a virtual instrument workstation.
 The close emulation of classic analog synthesizers helped the company gain popularity in its market.
 Brun and Pommereuil developed new software algorithms that create sounds with minimal digital artifacts.

+Frédéric Brun, founder and president of French musical instrument and software manufacturer Arturia.

 Arturia worked with Robert Moog in 2003 to create the Modular V softsynth, which uses Arturia's True Analog Emulation (TAE) to faithfully reproduce the oscillators, filters, and other modules from the Moog 3C and Moog 55.
 Following these releases, Arturia developed software emulations of well-known synthesizers, including the ARP 2600, Roland Jupiter-8, Minimoog, and Sequential Circuits Prophet-5.
 Arturia continues to develop software synthesizers and effects, bundled respectively in the V Collection and FX Collection, which are updated every year.

 In 2007, Arturia combined sounds from several of their softsynth titles into Analog Factory, which offered about 2000 preset synthesizer patches, offering this the following year as Analog Experience, a hybrid system which combined the software with a MIDI keyboard controller specifically designed to play and control it.

 In 2009, Arturia released their first hardware synth, the Origin, a standalone, DSP-based system utilizing the same software engine as their virtual synth products.
-This was followed up in 2012 with the MiniBrute, a vintage-style 25-key monophonic analog synthesizer with one voltage controlled oscillator, two low-frequency oscillators, and a multi-mode Steiner-Parker filter.
+This was followed up in 2012 with the MiniBrute, a vintage-style 25-key monophonic analog synthesizer with one voltage-controlled oscillator, two low-frequency oscillators, and a multi-mode Steiner-Parker filter.
 Despite pre-production uncertainty about sales, the MiniBrute sold well due to its low price point and expressive sound.
 The following year, Arturia announced the MicroBrute, a smaller and less expensive version of the MiniBrute with minikeys, a patch bank, and a sequencer.
 Both synthesizers received critical acclaim.